 The “Services or Endpoints” blueprint can be used to select multiple items and there are some features that are worth highlighting.

 To select multiple endpoints you first select a service and can then select multiple endpoints of that service.
-At the moment, the endpoint selection is limited to a single service.
-This is shown in the figure below where three endpoints are selected.
+In the figure below where three endpoints are selected in the cart service.

 All the data that is needed for an AP is entered in a single screen with the Advanced AP creation view.
 The steps within this view are:

 - Enter a name for your application perspective.

 - To define your application perspective using tags, click Add filter.

 For tags to conjoin, choose between the AND or OR operator and use brackets.
 When using a mix of AND and OR conjunctions without brackets, AND conjunctions have the highest priority and are evaluated first.
 For example, the tag definitions tag.A AND tag.B OR tag.c AND tag.d is interpreted and processed as (tag.A AND tag.B) OR (tag.c AND tag.d).